michielvha/vitepress/docs/blog/cgnat-overlay-with-eks.md

+# Solving AWS Subnet IP Exhaustion with a CGNAT Overlay Network

+We've all been there.
+You get handed a VPC with a `/24` by the networking team and somehow you're supposed to fit 200 microservices into it.
+Because of course you are.

+Fast forward a few sprints, and now Pods won't schedule and subnets are jammed.
+You asked your Gen-AI/search engine for help, but all you got was a vague wall of AWS docs about “custom networking.”
+Useless.
+So let me cut through the fluff: **CGNAT overlay mode** is your way out.

+It sticks your pods behind a NAT in a secondary CIDR block, freeing up your main subnets.
+Pods get IPs, nodes stay happy, and you don’t have to go begging for more VPC space like it’s cloud rationing season.

+## Before we get started

+The techstack described in this blog post contains:
+- Terraform
+- aws eks / VPC

-# Carrier-grade NAT overlay network
+### Carrier-grade NAT ?

-to combat ip exhaustion on azure we were using ``azure-cni`` in overlay mode.
-In AWS we can use a similar approach with CGNAT overlay network.

-Below is a detailed guide on how to set up a CGNAT overlay network in AWS, allowing you to use a secondary CIDR block for EKS pods, thus saving space in your VPC.

-### Reference

-I originally learned about this from a [YouTube video](https://www.youtube.com/watch?v=ICgj71wmN6E) which provides a comprehensive overview of the process.
-However, our case is slightly different since we do not use the portal and CLI but terraform and CRD's.
+In AWS, [CGNAT overlay](https://docs.aws.amazon.com/eks/latest/best-practices/custom-networking.html) mode refers to assigning pod IPs from a secondary CIDR behind NAT, typically from the 100.64.0.0/10 range used by ISPs for large-scale private networking.
+This keeps your main subnets free and avoids IP exhaustion.

-## AWS VNC Config
+## AWS VPC Config

-We'll be applying a [CGNAT overlay](https://docs.aws.amazon.com/eks/latest/best-practices/custom-networking.html) network to an existing VPC in AWS.
+We'll **add a secondary CIDR block** to an existing VPC to create an overlay network.
+This dedicated network range will host our Kubernetes pods.

-This will allow us to use a secondary CIDR block for Kubernetes pods thus saving space in our VPC.

-### Add a new CIDR range to the VPC

-A secondary CIDR block is required to use CG-NAT in AWS.
-This allows you to create a new range of IP addresses that can be used for your Kubernetes pods.

-#### Portal
+### Portal

 search VPC -> Select VPC -> Actions -> Edit CIDRs, Add new IPv4 CIDR

 ![img_2.png](img/portal1.png)

-In this case we cannot use the normal ``100.64.0.0/10`` range because we are bound to use between ``/16`` and ``/28``, so we will settle for ``100.64.0.0/16``
+In our case we cannot use the standard ``100.64.0.0/10`` range because we are bound to use between ``/16`` and ``/28``, so we'll settle for ``100.64.0.0/16``

-#### Terraform
+### Terraform

 ```hcl
 resource "aws_vpc_ipv4_cidr_block_association" "cgnat_cidr" {